ibm-cloud-docs/apps/best-practice.md

 copyright:
   years: 2017, 2018
-lastupdated: "2018-07-25"
+lastupdated: "2018-11-29"

 ---

+{:new_window: target="_blank"}
+{:shortdesc: .shortdesc}
+{:screen: .screen}
+{:codeblock: .codeblock}
+{:pre: .pre}
+{:tip: .tip}
+{:note: .note}

 # What makes a good app?
 {: #best-practice}

-Build your app in {{site.data.keyword.Bluemix_notm}} to take advantage of all the things cloud offers.
+Build your app in {{site.data.keyword.cloud}} to take advantage of all the things cloud offers.
 These best practices can help you ensure that your apps are cloud-ready.
-{:shortdesc}
+{: shortdesc}

 ## Build your app to be independent of topology

 In a non-cloud environment, your app might use a particular deployment topology.
 However, your app topology might change in cloud apps because the cloud-ready apps and services allow immediate scalability changes.
-The scalability changes include dynamic scaling and manually resizing the number of instances of an app.
+These changes include dynamic scaling and manually resizing the number of instances of an app.

 Build your app to be as generic and stateless as possible to keep your app from being affected by scalability changes.

 ## Assume that the local file system isn't permanent

 Don't rely on the files that are written to the file system because an app instance can be moved, deleted, or duplicated on cloud.
-If an app uses the local file system as a cache of frequently used information including app logs, the information is lost when the instance is shut down and restarted at a different location or a different VM.
+If an app uses the local file system as a cache of frequently used information (including app logs), the information is lost when the instance is shut down and restarted at a different location or a different VM.

 You can store information in a service, such as an SQL or NoSQL database instead of the local file system.
 In a dynamic cloud environment, it's also critical to have your logs available on a service that outlives the app instances where the logs are generated.

-## Store session state outside of your app
+## Exclude session state from your app

 The state of your system is defined by your databases and shared storage, and not by each individual running app instance.
-Statefulness of any sort limits the scalability of an app.
+Statefulness of any sort limits the extensibility of an app.
 Try to minimize the impact of session state by storing it in a centralized location on the server.

 If you can't eliminate session state entirely, push it out to a highly available store that is external to your app server.
 The stores include IBM WebSphere eXtreme Scale, Redis, or Memcached, or an external database.